redis/redis-doc/commands/sinterstore.md

 @complexity

-O(N*M) worst case where N is the cardinality of the smalles set and M the number of sets_
+O(N*M) worst case where N is the cardinality of the smallest set and M is the number of sets.

-This commnad works exactly like `SINTER` but instead of being returned the resulting set is sotred as _dstkey_.
+This command is equal to `SINTER`, but instead of returning the resulting set, it is stored in `destination`.

+If `destination` already exists, it is overwritten.

 @return

 @status-reply